-Knowing you’ve had an abortion can leave you worried about the impact future pregnancies.
+Knowing you’ve had an abortion can leave you worried about the impact on future pregnancies.
 So what’s the reality?
+Is your chances of conceiving affected by a past abortion.

-Whatever your reason for having an abortion was – and whether it was years ago or recently – it doesn’t mean that it will affect your chances of one day being a mum.
+Whatever your reason for having an abortion was – and whether it was years ago or recently – it's important to know that it doesn’t mean it will affect your chances of one day being a mum.

 There is a possible link between abortion and certain pregnancy and birth related risks and while these are uncommon, they are good to know about.